Alfresco/docs-alfresco/microsoft-outlook/2.9/using/index.md

         Upcoming appointments and tasks are shown in the left panel.

         >**Note:** In Alfresco Outlook Integration 2.7, the **Workflow** tab is disabled by default.
 Contact your IT team for further help.

+    >**Note:** If your IT team has configured SAML authentication without single-sign on (SSO), when you select the **Workflow** dialog, you'll be prompted to enter your login credentials even though you've already logged in successfully.

 ## Managing file versions in Outlook